joel122002/telegram-outgoing-call-with-audio/README.md

 Windows

 Unfortunately pytgvoip has a bug which causes failure while installing pytgvoip.
 A good workaround is using [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install).
-Ubuntu would be preferable.
+Ubuntu would be preferable WSL Distro.

 ### Installing the required python packages
 ```shell